thenfour/Clarinoid/docs/modulation.md

 ## Auxiliary signals

 Serum has a system of "auxilliary" modulation sources, which allows basically modulating modulations.
 I do find it useful to think of it this way, instead of having to create a new modulation to modulate this one.
-So, better workflow.

-Also it adds a multiplicative operation to modulations, while the base modulation is added.

-It works like this:
+So, better workflow, more optimal code, and it replaces certain kinds of hidden details like envelope velocity tracking.

+Serum works in this way:

-    y = base + (m * scale * aux)
+    y = x + (modSrcVal * scale * auxVal * auxScale)

-So it's basically a way of modulating the modulation scale param.

-Aux sources get curves and polarity conversion as well.

-You can also specify the `auxScale` to reduce the strength of the modulation.
-It's a `[0,1]` value because negative would require an extra branch, and it's already possible to do this via polarity.
+I don't really like this though; I don't find it that useful.
+An aux source to me is an attenuation of the main modulation.
+It's not just another multiplication.

+The example which illustrates this is: Envelope -> Volume, with velocity aux.
+This is probably the most common type of modulation imagineable.
+In this scenario, the mod scale sets the envelope peak, and aux amount would be the amount of attenuation caused by velocity.

+The Serum way means this is not a very useful interaction.
+With a "small amount of velocity-based attenuation", i.e. a small aux scale, multiplying like above causes the env peak to be very quiet.

+What we really want is that the aux value does a `lerp` between an `(attenuated modscale)` and `modscale`.

+    scale = lerp(modScale - auxScale, modScale, auxVal)
+    y = x + (modSrcVal * scale)

+Now e.g. when `modScale=0.5`, `velocity=0.1`, and `auxScale=0.333`,

+    scale = lerp(0.5 - 0.333, 0.5, 0.1)
-    y = base + (m * scale * aux * auxScale)
+    y = x + (modSrcVal * scale)

+There's a pretty optimal way of doing this, by precalculating an `auxBase` (the left edge of the `lerp`).

+    auxBase = 1 - auxScale // precalculated
+    auxMul = auxBase + auxVal * auxScale